-Full control and data acquisition of the DC and Pulse measurement mode is supported in the Clarity chromatography software.
+Full control and data acquisition of the DC and Pulse measurement mode for both the DECADE Elite and Lite is supported in the Clarity chromatography software.

 Fig. 8.
 DECADE Elite method window in Clarity.
 On the main tab the main measurement conditions can be set/controlled (measurement mode & potential settings).